Test Management for Jira plugin

 The icon next to the Mapping field area provides suggestions for relevant UDFs based on the workspace you selected.
 These are the fields that include jira in their name.

 If you selected multiple workspaces in Jira on-premises, the Mapping field suggestions list the intersection of the relevant UDFs, meaning those that appear in all of the selected workspaces.

 The Entity types field is automatically populated with the ALM Octane entities that have this UDF defined, to help you verify that you entered the correct Mapping field.

 Select one or more Jira projects and Jira issue types where you want to see quality from ALM Octane.
-Each Jira project can be mapped to one workspace only.

 Note: When installing in a Jira on-premises environment, if you experience connection problems add a proxy in the upper right corner of the screen.